Ralph Wilson Stadium

-Highmark Stadium (also known as The Ralph) is a stadium in Orchard Park, New York, U.S., in the Southtowns of the Buffalo metropolitan area.
-It is the home venue of the Buffalo Bills of the National Football League (NFL).
+Ralph Wilson Stadium, colloquially known as The Ralph, was a stadium in Orchard Park, New York, in the Southtowns of the Buffalo metropolitan area.
+It served as the home venue of the Buffalo Bills of the National Football League (NFL) from 1973 to 2025.
 The stadium opened in 1973 as Rich Stadium and remained that until 1998.
-It was known as Ralph Wilson Stadium from 1998 to 2015, New Era Field from 2016 to 2019, and Bills Stadium in 2020.
-The stadium is set to close at the conclusion of the current, 2025 NFL season, to be replaced by the new Highmark Stadium across Abbott Road.
+It was known as Ralph Wilson Stadium from 1998 to 2015, New Era Field from 2016 to 2019, Bills Stadium in 2020, and Highmark Stadium from 2021 until its closure following the 2025 season.
+The stadium was demolished over the course of spring and summer 2026 upon the completion of its replacement, also named Highmark Stadium.

 History

 Stadium development

 An original franchise of the American Football League (AFL) in 1960, the Buffalo Bills played their first 13 seasons at War Memorial Stadium, a multi-use WPA project stadium that opened in 1938, located on Buffalo's East Side.
 While suitable for AFL play in the 1960s, the "Rockpile" (as the stadium came to be nicknamed), was in disrepair and with a capacity of under 47,000, undersized for a National Football League (NFL) team.
 The league mandate instituted after the AFL–NFL merger of 1970 dictated a minimum of 50,000 seats.

 In early 1971, owner Ralph Wilson was exploring options to relocate the team, possibly to Seattle, with other cities such as Memphis and Tampa soon expressing interest as well.
-The potential loss of the team hastened the stadium project and Rich Stadium opened in 1973.
-The location and construction of the stadium in Erie County were the source of years of litigation, which ended with a financial settlement for a developer who had planned to erect a domed stadium in Lancaster.
-However, plans changed because it was not wanted to be close to Lancaster High School.
-The stadium was ultimately built by Frank Schoenle and his construction company.
+In response, the Buffalo Chamber of Commerce and Erie County Legislature formed a joint committee to identify a location, stadium type, and cost estimate for a new stadium.
 Bonds were approved by the county legislature in September 1971.
+A groundbreaking ceremony for Erie County Stadium occurred on April 4, 1972, and by November the Erie County Legislature had approved an additional $338,546 to expedite construction of the stadium.
+The John W. Cowper Co. performed the general construction work for both the stadium and the adjacent SUNY Erie South Campus.
+Cowper's chairman at the time, David Donald, was also a Buffalo Chamber of Commerce leader involved in the civic efforts to keep the Bills in Buffalo.
+The stadium was completed as scheduled and opened in 1973.